RakeshSeervi/congenial-spoon/CONTRIBUTING.md

         ```
         git reset --hard upstream/main
         ```
-    - Push changes to your forked repository
+    - Push changes to your forked repository (you can skip this)
         ```
         git push origin
         ```